-“The best way for me to give my art to the world is through education, and hopefully this way, I will inspire more people.”
+“The best way for me to give my art to the world is through education; hopefully, this way, I will inspire more people.”

-American blues-rock guitarist Eric Gales (also known as Raw Dawg), who has been voted by his musician peers as the best guitarist in the world for many consecutive years, is a frequent buyer of Olympus Guitars, as well as the well-known Greek-Australian guitarist Orianthi Panagaris, who has used the Greece-made guitars for her concerts and tours.
+American blues-rock guitarist Eric Gales (also known as Raw Dawg), who his musician peers have voted as the best guitarist in the world for many consecutive years, is a frequent buyer of Olympus Guitars, as well as the well-known Greek-Australian guitarist Orianthi Panagaris, who has used the Greece-made guitars for her concerts and tours.

-The Greek guitar maker also revealed that the imagination for his creations never stops, and the more requests he receives from legendary musicians, the more he feels motivated to create great things.
+The Greek guitar maker also revealed that his imagination for his creations never stops, and the more requests he receives from legendary musicians, the more he feels motivated to create great things.

-“Alice Cooper is among the top guitarists who have shown preference in Olympus Guitars, and we are currently creating two guitars for him, which is amazing,” he revealed.
+“Alice Cooper is among the top guitarists who have shown a preference for Olympus Guitars, and we are currently creating two guitars for him, which is amazing,” he revealed.

-Johnny stated that his biggest goal at the moment is to continue educating the world through his art about Greece and Greece’s impact in global music.
+Johnny stated that his biggest goal is to continue educating the world through his art about Greece and Greece’s impact on global music.

 📷: All photos from Instagram: @olympusguitars